heyAlanDev/Freecodecamp_academy/responsive_web_design-new/Theory/css/properties.md

     max-width : defines the maximum width of an element;
     margin-left : to change the element margin left;
     margin-right : to change the element margin right;
+    margin-top : to change the element margin top;
+    margin-bottom : to change the element margin bottom;
     padding-left : to change the element padding left;
     padding-right : to change the element padding right;
     padding-top : to change the element padding top;